 Heather has dedicated her life to making a difference in the world.
 She has championed many causes, from fighting for the rights of women starting in the late 60′s to battling racism and homophobia.
 Heather is an experienced trades woman.
 She is a carpenter, electrician, plumber and auto mechanic.
 She initiated and taught the first Pre-Trades Training for Women course in Canada and was a founding member of the national Women in Trades organization.

 Heather Bishop is best known for her work as a musician.
 She performs both for children and adults, and has received many awards including two JUNO nominations, a PMA nomination, two U.S. Parent’s Choice Gold Awards, and a NAPPA Gold Award.
 Heather has toured the world and performed with almost every major symphony orchestra in Canada.

-In 1997 Heather also received the YM-YWCA Woman of Distinction Award.
+Heather Bishop received the YM-YWCA Woman of Distinction Award.